 Our treatment is always available wherever you are in Arizona and whenever you need it.
 Affect specializes specifically in stimulant addictions and has double the success rate of outpatient rehab programs in treating meth, coke and crack addiction.

-How does online stimulant abuse treatment work with Affect?
+How does digital addiction treatment work with Affect?

 Our app connects you to an integrated online program of addiction treatment that is unlike any other available in Arizona.
 The app rewards you for completing tasks in your treatment program and provides personalized care through a team of licensed counselors, clinicians and psychiatrists.
 With contingency management, you get cash rewards and incentives for completing tasks on your recovery journey.
 The recovery program is personalized for you and your life.
 All you need is a smartphone.